elegantchaos/Matchable/README.md

 In this situation you can define a thorough check with `Matchable`, and use that for unit testing, without interfering with the efficient implemention of `Equatable`.

+### Swift Testing

+With Swift Testing, you can just marks your test method as `throws`, and then place a call to `try thing1.assertMatches(thing2)` into it.

+If the assertion fails, you'll see a relatively well formatted report showing where it went wrong.

+### XCTest

 Initially this protocol was defined as part of my [XCTestExtensions](https://github.com/elegantchaos/XCTestExtensions) package.

-That package includes some additions to `XCTAssert` which use `Matchable` to let you perform matching checks:
+I've now pulled it out into this package, which XCTestExtensions uses to add some extensions to `XCTAssert`.
+These use `Matchable` to let you perform matching checks:

 ```
 XCTAssert(savedModel, matches: reloadedModel)